namshi/roger/README.md

 * api
   * `/api/test` an api that takes an example config file, runs builds and asserts their output
   * `/api/build/{id}/status` track the progress of a build (will log the build output to a file and will stream it through res.write(...))
-* documentation
-  * how to run / extend / pass config file
-* run a single build
-  * build projects where the dockerfile is not in the root of the repo